z9er/CyberpunkTHING/Wabbajack/Readme.md

 ### Removing the Modlist

-You can just remove the MO2 folder, along with any Game Folder file mod you've installed and be done with it
+You can just remove the MO2 folder and be done with it

 # Frequently Asked Questions